MonikaSzucs/comp-2825-computer-architecture-organization/class1/README.md

 `Bit`: binary digit 0 or 1
 `byte`: 8-bit word
-`Word`: size: 64 bits probably; the size depends on the size of a register `Register`: fast cpu memory; by definition it stores a single word (an instruction, ad address, an operand)
+`Word`: size: 64 bits probably; the size depends on the size of a register `Register`: fast cpu memory; by definition it stores a single word (an instruction, an address, an operand)
 - 32 bit vs 64 bit: 2^64 = 2^32 * 2^32
 `cpu`: central processing unit; FDE (Fetch-decode-execute) cycle - fetches, decodes, and executes instructions `RAM`: Random access memory; main memory;